UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 need to install Ricgraph differently than described in [Install and configure Ricgraph](ricgraph_install_configure.md).
-*Multi-user environment* means that you install Ricgraph on a (virtual) machine, and that various persons can logon to that machine, each with his own user-id and password, and that each person will be able to use Ricgraph by using a web link in their web browser.
+*Multi-user environment* means that you install Ricgraph on a (virtual) machine, and that various persons can logon to that machine, each with his own user id and password, and that each person will be able to use Ricgraph by using a web link in their web browser.

-The reason that a multi-user environment for Ricgraph is different than installing and using Ricgraph on your own user-id, is that you will need to run Neo4j and Ricgraph Explorer as a system user instead of running it using your own user id.
+The reason that a multi-user environment for Ricgraph is different than installing and using Ricgraph on your own user id, is that you will need to run Neo4j and Ricgraph Explorer as a system user instead of running it using your own user id.
-If you run Ricgraph with your own user-id, you will be the only user able to use it.
+If you run Ricgraph with your own user id, you will be the only user able to use it.
 In case other persons on that same machine would like to use Ricgraph, they have to install it for themselves.
 By installing Ricgraph as a server, as described on this page,